wix/Detox/detox/README.md

 This is a step-by-step guide to help you add detox to your project.

+You can also go through this [`short guide`](https://medium.com/@bogomolnyelad/how-to-test-your-react-native-app-like-a-real-user-ecfc72e9b6bc)

 If you used previous detox version, follow the [migration guide](../MIGRATION.md).

 #### Step 1: Installing Dependencies